ANALYSIS-Internet stock collapse dents Silicon Valley

 It's true that a few companies with more of a business focus

--- notably LinkedIn Corp LNKD.N -- have done much better.
-The -- notably LinkedIn Corp LNKD.N -- have done much better.
-The jobs-networking site is trading at about $100, well above its $45 IPO price from May 2011.
+-- notably LinkedIn LNKD.N -- have done much better.
+The -- notably LinkedIn LNKD.N -- have done much better.
+The jobs-networking site is trading at $100.82, well above its $45 IPO price from May 2011.
 Yelp Inc (YELP.N), the local reviews company, is holding above its $15 IPO price from March.

-Startups in areas like data analytics and enterprise software like Splunk Inc (SPLK.O) have also fared well.
+Startups in areas like data analytics and business software, such as Splunk Inc (SPLK.O) have also fared well.

 "People just can’t figure out how these companies are going to make money and justify these huge valuations,” said Michael Yoshikami, founder of Destination Wealth Management.